Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 - Improved biomechanical strength of repaired tendons (closer to normal tissue)[1]

-- Accelerated muscle healing after crush injuries and lacerations
+- Accelerated muscle healing after injury[6]

-- Counteracted corticosteroid-impaired wound healing
+- Counteracted corticosteroid-impaired muscle healing[6]

 BPC-157 is studied at 200–500 mcg daily via subcutaneous injection, ideally near the injury site.
 See the complete BPC-157 guide and injection guide.